Winter has arrived in Australia, and you must have already started preparing your home for the season.

 2. Keeping Away The Debris

 If you’ve designed the poolside as an oasis with decorative foliage surrounding the pool, leaves, other debris, and insects may blow into the water.
-Although it might not seem to be a significant problem initially, soon, the debris will accumulate in more amounts, and you’ll have to spend a hefty amount on fixing the pool’s filtration system.
+Although it might not seem to be a significant problem initially, soon, the debris will accumulate in large amounts, and you’ll have to spend a hefty amount on fixing the pool’s filtration system.

 To rule out such possibilities, you should keep a leaf scoop, an algae brush and a vacuum hose on the poolside and use them regularly to clean the pool.
 Sure, you need to invest some time into this, but this is a must to keep the pool pristine.